-Elsa Mora is a Cuban born multimedia artist based in New York.
-She is also the artistic director of ArtYard, an arts organization founded by a group of artists, filmmakers, curators and writers.
+Elsa Mora is a Cuban born multimedia artist and curator based in New York.
+She is also the artistic director of ArtYard, a contemporary art center in NJ.
 Mora is a recipient of the UNESCO-Aschberg Bursaries and her work has been shown around the world at art galleries and museums.
 She is currently working on a solo exhibition for the Jordan Schnitzer Museum of Art in Eugene, OR, which will take place in 2018.
 Mora’s work reflects on universal issues of identity, connectivity, and survival.

 FULL STORY ↓